MadGamerHD/GTA-SA-Audio-Editor/README.md

 * **Stream Archive**

-  * Decodes `.stream` files by XOR’ing with the built-in key.
+  * Decodes `stream` files by XOR’ing with the built-in key.
   * Parses out each track header and raw OGG data.
   * Allows exporting individual tracks or all at once, replacing tracks, and rebuilding the file in place.